Live Shopping HELLO App

 The product validated the behavioral loop.
 Scaling exposed constraints: marketing investment and assortment adaptation did not fully materialize, and brand perception limited how far expectations could reset.

-Leadership discontinued the HELLO brand and integrated the strongest concepts into HSE’s core web and app platforms, while live commerce capabilities continued.
+Leadership discontinued the HELLO brand and integrated the strongest concepts into HSE’s core web and app platforms, while social commerce capabilities continued.

 Takeaway

-Leading a board-visible 0→1 product taught me how to align teams around one behavioral metric and scale a capability through strategic pivots.
+Leading a C-level-approved 0→1 social commerce product taught me how to align teams around one behavioral metric and scale a capability through strategic pivots.